Tulsa King: Casting

 During filming for the second season, Stallone and an unnamed director were accused of making disparaging remarks about background extras.
 Stallone was allegedly heard calling certain background actors "ugly", "tub of lard" and "fat guy with a cane".
 Stallone also suggested the production should instead cast "pretty young girls to be around me".
 The Atlanta-based casting agency Rose Locke & CL Casting, which had been responsible for hiring extras, resigned from the production soon after.
 Zisk responded to the comments through TMZ by denying the statements were made and stating the casting agency had hired extras who were older than the requested age range.
 CNN reported Paramount was investigating the allegations and that no formal complaints had been filed.
 The actors' labor union SAG-AFTRA also responded to the allegations, saying its scope does not include background actors in Atlanta but that it would provide any requested guidance; it also issued a statement condemning such comments toward any actor.
-Thomas Mooneyham, a background actor on the series, stated he believed the comments were about him after he and another extra were replaced with younger people.
+Thomas Mooneyham, a background actor on the series, stated he believed the comments were about him after he and another extra were replaced with younger people, one of which being Frank Cioppettini.
 Stallone did not respond to the allegations.

-In November 2024, Stallone signed a contract to star in a third and fourth season of the program.
+Stallone signed a contract in November 2024 to star in a third and fourth season of the program.
 With this, he reportedly received a raise after making and per episode in the first two seasons, respectively.
-In March 2025, Chris Caldovino, McKenna Quigley Harrington, and Mike "Cash Flo" Walden were promoted to series regulars for season three.
+Chris Caldovino, McKenna Quigley Harrington, and Mike "Cash Flo" Walden were promoted to the main cast for season three.
+Robert Patrick and Beau Knapp also joined the show as series regulars to portray Jerimiah and Cole Dunmire, a father-son pair with influence in the alcohol industry.
+Additional performers joining the program in the same capacity included Kevin Pollak as FBI Special Agent Musso and Bella Heathcote appearing as Cleo Montague.
+James Russo was cast in a recurring role to play "Quiet" Ray Renzetti, a New York mob boss.

-In November 2025, Gretchen Mol joined cast as a new series regular for the fourth season.
+By September 2025 further negotiations with Stallone were underway to extend his contract through a potential sixth season.
+Gretchen Mol joined cast as a new series regular for the fourth season.

+In May 2026, Richie Stephens was cast in undisclosed capacity and Eden Lee was cast in a recurring role for the fourth season.